Skip to content

 2. Retrieve PKARR record with Homeserver URL

-3. Connect to Homeserver via HTTPS
+3. Connect to the Homeserver via HTTPS or PubkyTLS

 Data is organized in a hierarchical namespace: